spokestack/spokestack-ios/README.md

  pipeline.start()
  ```

-This example creates a speech recognition pipeline using an ASR-based wakeword detector that is triggered by VAD, which in turn activates a full ASR, returning the resulting utterance to the `SpeechEventListener` event listener (`self` in this example).
+This example creates a speech recognition pipeline using a wakeword detector that is triggered by VAD, which in turn activates an ASR, returning the resulting utterance to the `SpeechEventListener` event listener (`self` in this example).

 ### Reference implementation